Shibin506/DATA-236-LAB-1/Frontend/README.md

-# Airbnb Clone Frontend
+# HostIQ Frontend

-This is a React (Vite) frontend for the Airbnb clone.
+This is a React (Vite) frontend for the HostIQ platform.
 It targets the backend running at http://localhost:3001.

 Features implemented:
 - Traveler: signup/login, profile with avatar upload, search, property details, booking request, favorites, trips/history, Agent AI button